 Rachel: Well, during my PhD I was always in close contact with clinicians and epileptologists.
 I’d always try to better understand their needs -- for example, by asking what features of the signal were useful -- before going back to the lab to identify algorithms and build tools.

 That project is at a point where some of the neurologists we worked with are already taking these algorithms into the clinic and using them, not for decision-making but as a first step in the validation process.
 Since these algorithms make very high-stakes decisions, a lot of testing is needed to prove their efficacy.
-The other reason for slower clinical adoption of computational tools in neuroscience is more of a cultural one.
+The other reason for the slower clinical adoption of computational tools in neuroscience is more of a cultural one.
 These clinicians have trained for years, so we really need to build their trust before they alter their clinical decisions based on an algorithm.

 My postdoc, on the other hand, is a lot broader and early-stage.
 We still have a ways to go before we see this tool being used in the clinic.